-There are a wide variety of coin grading services and companies out there.
-This page will help you decide which company to select for your needs, which companies you can trust, and will help educate the novice collector about coin grading.
+There are a wide variety of coin grading services and companies available.
+This page will help you decide which company to select for your needs, which companies you can trust, and educate the novice collector about coin grading.

 What is coin grading?

 Coin grading is a term used to describe the physical condition of a coin.
-Many companies offer professional coin grading services; this is often reffered to as getting a coin certified.
-The grading house encapsulates the coin, verifies the authenticity, and marks it with a grade.
-It is also referred to as "slabbing" or "holdering" a coin.
+Many different companies offer professional coin grading services.
+This is commonly referred to as getting a coin certified.
+The grading company encapsulates the coin, verifies the authenticity, and gives it a grade.
+It is also referred to as buying a “slabbed” or a coin in a “holder”.

 Why should I have my coins professionally graded?

 Having your coins professionally graded is a great way to have a solid and trusted opinion about the grade of a coin.
-If a reliable third party guarantees your coin is a certain grade, even the most crooked of coin dealers will have a hard time arguing with the grade (but they will!), and all you have left to argue about is the price.
+If a reliable third party guarantees your coin is a specific grade, even the most crooked of coin dealers will have a difficult time arguing (but they will!).
+The only thing left is to negotiate the price.